dorisliuys/Assignment2-2015/README.md

 <p>> Fitts' Law: All the clickable links have relatively large target size so user can click on nearby area, which saves time.

-<p>> Aethetics: The website uses complementary color to provide pleasant reading.
+<p>> Aesthetics: The website uses complementary color to provide pleasant reading.
 The background is simple, which allows the user to focus on the content. </p>